ankush91/Rtce/README.md

 The jar files are located in the main rtce folder.
 For the current implementation, they must remain in that folder.
 They can be run from that folder on any command prompt.

-Because we used java, the executables should be platform independant.
-However, for convienience we list the platforms on which they have been tested below:
+Because we used java, the executables should be platform independent.
+However, for convenience we list the platforms on which they have been tested below:

 64-bit Windows 10